Read more about dry eyes

 Diagnosing Dry Eye Syndrome

-An eye exam with a Chicago optometrist is the best way to determine the cause of your discomfort.
+An eye exam with an optometrist is the best way to determine the cause of your discomfort.
 A basic eye examination is just the start of the diagnostic process.
 Other tests can be used using the latest diagnostic equipment to determine the extent and cause of the problem.
 This information is important to identify the right treatment plan for your eye condition.

 Dry Eye Treatments